Table of Contents

 In July Google started testing a service called Play Pass at the cost of $4.99 per month with a 10-day free trial during the testing period.
 This service will offer the ability to buy hundreds of premium apps and games for a monthly cost.
 The subscription service will allow for some apps and games to be 100% ad-free and will have no in-app purchases and all functionality unlocked.

-Apple’s Arcade seems to be a similar offering but with Apple, it is focussed on games, where this new service by Google is focussed on both games and apps.
+Apple’s Arcade seems to be a similar offering but with Apple, it is focused on games, whereas this new service by Google is focused on both games and apps.

 Play Pass Subscription Final Stages Of Testing

 Last night Google Play tweeted a message It’s almost time Google Play Pass is coming soon.
 To view, the message CLICK ME.
 In the test, some of the games on offer are Stardew Valley, Marvel Pinball, and Risk which would normally cost $7.99 per game.